-The BMW side stand was hated by just about everyone.
-It wasn’t possible to deploy it while sitting on the bike.
+The BMW side stand was hated by just about everyone, mostly because It wasn’t possible to deploy it while sitting on the bike.

-Up through 1962 it had a mounting bolt of 12 mm.
+Up through 1962, it had a mounting bolt of 12 mm.
 It often broke off flush with the frame and was hard to remove.
-In 1963, the bolt was enlarged to 14 mm and that didn’t break as easily by kicking to start the bike while on the sidestand.
+In 1963, the bolt was enlarged to 14 mm, and that didn’t break as easily by kicking to start the bike while on the sidestand.

-Flanders made a stand that was mounted behind the rider foot peg.
-It too was awful, ugly and would damage the frame by pinching it.
+Flanders made a stand that was mounted behind the rider footpeg.
+It was awful, ugly, and would damage the frame by pinching it.

-The center stand was mounted on quite weak frame tangs.
-These easily got bent, broken and were just not up to the job.
-When riders would deploy the stand, they would allow it go over center and crash against to frame stops.
-In 1964, I think, BMW beefed it up a lot and it worked better.
+The early center stand was mounted on quite weak frame tangs.
+These easily would get bent or broken, and we’re just not up to the job.
+When riders would deploy the stand, they would allow it to go over center and crash against to frame stops.
+In 1964, BMW beefed it up a lot, and it worked better.

-The Bates ride off center stand never caught on.
+The Bates ride off center stands never caught on.
 It was mounted up in front of the engine.